downlinko/downlinko.github.io/_posts/development/jdk/2018-07-30-download-install-jdk-8-windows.md

 Now take the next step and [write your first Java program](https://introcs.cs.princeton.edu/java/11hello/){:target="_blank"}.

-Leave a comment if you liked this post.
+Let me know if you liked this post.

-Thanks!
+Leave a comment below.

+Thanks!!